mukundan316-cell/UseCaseFramework/REFERENCE.md

 4. **Implement scoring and quadrant logic explicitly**
 5. **Store all scoring, quadrant, and metadata in a central data store**
 6. **Export sample use cases with correct quadrant assignment**
+7. **Ensure all data is database-persisted before use—no localStorage or hardcoded fallbacks**

 ## 🔁 Contributing & Review Process